Gaétan Siew

-Gaétan Siew (born 1954) is a Mauritian architect.
+Gaétan Siew (Chieses: 萧晓山; born 1954) is a Mauritian architect.

 Professional career

 Siew graduated from the École Nationale Supérieure d'Architecture de Marseille (ENSAM), France in 1979.
 He has been in private practice in Port Louis, Mauritius since 1981, as a founding partner of Lampotang & Siew Architects Ltd (later rebranded as VISIO in 2016).
 His work includes master plans for the Sir Seewoosagur Ramgoolam International Airport in Mauritius, the Chinese neighbourhood in Port Louis and the Seychelles International Airport.
 He has also worked in Congo, France, India, Ivory Coast, Madagascar, Mayotte, Seychelles, Swaziland, Benin, Tunisia, and many others on projects such as airports, hotels, commercial and leisure, urban planning and heritage projects.
 He is a frequent speaker at international conferences and has been a juror for various architecture awards.

 He was elected President of the Association of Mauritian Architects in 1985, and has played an active part in the island’s urban development and environment and heritage protection programmes.
 He is a member of the Economic and Social Council of Mauritius.

 From 1998 to 2005 he was the Secretary General of the African Union of Architects.
 He was elected President of the International Union of Architects during the UIA General Assembly which took place in Istanbul, Turkey, from 8 to 10 July 2005.
 Through his many contributions at the UIA, the most significant ones include the setting up of a joint UIA/UNESCO Charter on Architectural education, and later helping in the deployment of funds and architectural expertise in disaster struck countries.
 The Vice-President and candidate for Siew's successor as UIA President, Giancarlo Ius, died before he could be elected at the 2008 General Assembly in Torino.
 Siew then announced a triennial prize in Ius' name.

 Dedicated to foster collaborations and dwell in work that catalyses physical change in our landscape, he served as a resource person to the European Commission, ICOMOS, Shanghai University and in various industry think tanks.
 Gaetan was also the board member of ‘Future Cities’ for the United Kingdom’s Government, and served as Chairperson for the Government of Mauritius for the Construction Industry Development Board, and for the Smart Cities driving innovative urban projects amounting to more than 4 Billion pounds.
 Through those positions, he played a pivotal role in the design and establishment inter-governmental agreements for emerging cities in other African countries.